saurabh4590/learn-webservices/README.md

 - Field validation.
 (Commits on Apr 8, 2020)
 - Swagger Documentation.
 (Commits on Apr 8, 2020)
 - Custom Exception.
 (Commits on Apr 8, 2020)
+- Actuator for getting the health of the service.
+(Commits on Apr 8, 2020)